Lewiston & Auburn

 For nature lovers, the Thorncrag Nature Sanctuary is ideal for birdwatching, walking or jogging on trails through forests and fields.
 The weather in Lewiston and Auburn makes it a great birding destination year-round.

 You can fish for bass or lake trout at Lake Auburn or discover minerals like feldspar and tourmaline at Mount Apatite Park.
 The city’s Festival Plaza beside the Androscoggin is home to a free summer concert series and performances by the Auburn Community Band.
-In January, you can attend the Auburn Winter Festival at Lost Valley ski area.
+In January, you can embrace winter in Maine at the Auburn Winter Festival at Lost Valley ski area.

 In nearby New Gloucester, the last remaining Shakers live at the Sabbathday Lake Shaker Village.
 Visit the museum for tours, craft workshops and demonstrations.